Principal Investigator

 Graduate Student

-Yiqin is a first-year doctoral student in Clinical Psychology at Washington University in St. Louis.
+Yiqin is a second-year doctoral student in Clinical Psychology at Washington University in St. Louis.
 He is mainly interested in understanding transdiagnostic processes (e.g., repetitive negative thinking) underlying mood and anxiety disorders.
 In particular, he aims to delve deeper into these underlying mechanisms by leveraging computational methods and digital phenotyping (e.g., through smartphones and wearables).
-He has been named a McDonnell International Scholar in his pursuit of PhD at Wash U. He has also been appointed as the associated editor for the Clinical Psychologist (2022-2025), an official publication of the Society for Clinical Psychology (APA Div.
+He has been named a McDonnell International Scholar in his pursuit of PhD at Wash U. He has also been appointed as the associated editor for the Clinical Psychologist (2022-2025), an official publication of the Society of Clinical Psychology (APA Div.
 12).
 Yiqin holds an M.S. in Statistics from the University of Pennsylvania and a B.S. in Psychology from Peking University.
 Prior to joining Dr. Thompson’s lab, Yiqin spent two years working as a research assistant for an NIMH-funded LGBTQ+ suicide prevention trial and a MSRC-funded intensive daily assessment study on sleep and suicide at the University of Pennsylvania.

 Honors Students